 You rely on tools, equipment, and customers to stay in business.
 Each of these also opens you to many risks on a daily basis.

-The cost of insurance for handyman businesses varies across carriers.
+The cost of insurance for Handyman Businesses varies across carriers.
 To calculate your premium, carriers want to know professional experience, qualifications, contract language, and whether you supply materials for projects.
-You can also request a quote for handyman insurance online today by filling out our form below.
+You can also request a quote for handyman insurance online today by filling out our easy online application.